 Bacterial blight is characterized by a wide range of symptoms, including leaf spotting and blight, wilt, die back of twigs and stems, and discoloration of the vascular (water-conducting) tissue of infected petioles, twigs, and stems.
 Leaf spots begin as distinct, water-soaked, angular lesions on the lower leaf surfaces (Figure 1).
 Spots enlarge and can coalesce, forming brown, dried areas visible on both upper and lower leaf surfaces (Figure 2).
-In some cultivars, distinct yellow halos will surround these brown leaf lesions.
+In some cultivars, distinct yellow halos surround these brown leaf lesions.

 Leaves may become completely blighted and wither.
 At this point, bacteria proceed into vascular tissues of the petiole and woody stems.
 A sticky, yellowish gum may exude from cracks in infected petioles and stems.
 Discolored vascular strands can often be observed if petioles and stems are cut open.
 Older stems of infected plants remain symptom free, although vascular tissues will sometimes show discoloration when stems are cut.

-The bacterial blight pathogen is usually introduced into a new planting in infected stem cuttings.
+The bacterial blight pathogen is usually introduced into a new planting by infected stem cuttings.
 Once introduced, splashing rain is probably the major mode of spread.
 The organism is also readily spread mechanically on the hands and clothing of workers.
 Contaminated farm tools can account for rapid and widespread movement of the pathogen within fields.
 Since planting stock is often selected and prepared at harvest time, new crops can be infected from symptomless stems carrying the pathogen or by stem sections contaminated by infected cutting tools.

 Observations at the UF/IFAS Tropical Research and Education Center in Homestead, Florida, suggest that insects (e.g., banded cucumber beetle) may play a role in the movement of X. campestris pv. manihotis.
-The bacterium survives only poorly in the soil and its host range is thought to be limited to cassava.
-Disease development is favored by widely fluctuating day/night temperatures (15–30°C/57–86°F).
+The bacterium survives poorly in the soil and its host range is thought to be limited to cassava.
+Disease development is favored by widely fluctuating day/night temperatures (15°C–30°C/57°F–86°F).
 This disease is most prevalent during the rainy season.

 This potentially devastating disease can be managed quite well through the adoption of a series of integrated control measures.
 Crop rotation is an important control.
-Infected crop debris should be incorporated promptly into soil where the bacteria die rapidly: six months is sufficient to prevent pathogen carry-over.
+Infected crop debris should be promptly incorporated into the soil where the bacteria die rapidly: six months is sufficient to prevent pathogen carry-over.
 Weeds should be controlled because X. campestris pv. manihotis can survive on the leaves and in the rootzone of some weeds.